Feilner/homebridge-plc/README.md

 - `db`: s7 data base number e.g. `4` for `DB4`
 - `enablePolling`: **(optional)** when set to `true` the current state will be polled.
 It is mandatory as well to enable polling mode on platform level.
 - `pollInterval`: **(optional)** poll interval in seconds.
 Default value see platform definition.
-- `forceCurrentState`: **(optional)** when set to `true` the position set by `set_LockTargetState` is directly used as current state.
+- `forceCurrentLockState`: **(optional)** when set to `true` the position set by `set_LockTargetState` is directly used as current state.
 By this it seems in the home app as the target state was directly reached.
 This is recommended when not using `enablePolling` or pushing the value from the plc.
   - `get_LockCurrentState`: **(push support)** offset to read current state current state S7 type `Byte` e.g. `3` for `DB4DBB3`
     - `0`: unsecured
     - `1`: secured